sanniassin/react-input-mask/README.md

 }
 ```

-`beforeMaskedValueChange` must return an object with the following fields:
+`beforeMaskedValueChange` must return an object with following fields:
 1. **value** (string): New value.
-2. **cursorPosition** (number): New cursor position.
+2. **selection** (object): New selection.
+If `selection` in `newState` argument is null, it must be null too.

-Please note that `beforeMaskedValueChange` executes more often than `onChange`, so it's recommended to make it pure.
+Please note that `beforeMaskedValueChange` executes more often than `onChange` and must be pure.

 ## Example